Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 If you smoke, it is never too late to quit.
-Ask for information about how to stop smoking if you need help.
+Smoking can cause premature labor or delivery.
+Ask your healthcare provider for information if you need help quitting.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Incompetent Cervix

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.